The Resorts That Have Trended Up—and Down—in SKI’s Reader Resort Survey

 Many factors go into why skiers rank resorts the way they do.
-Sometimes the vacation didn’t go as planned—the snow was sub-par, the customer service was lacking, the ski school was overpriced and underwhelming.
+Sometimes the vacation didn’t go as planned—the snow was sub-par, the customer service was lacking, the runs were packed, the liftlines were long, ski school was overpriced and underwhelming.
 But remember, one person’s mediocre group lesson is another person’s breakthrough moment.

 Which is why, when looked at individually, survey results are fairly meaningless.
 Does Vail care that Bobby from Podunkville USA ranked its resorts poorly in several categories?
 Not a chance.
 But when years of results suggest the same weaknesses, the resort leadership might show some interest.